ROBLOX-Reverse-Engineering/RRE-Site/docs/Client Features/JoinScripts.md

 JSON join scripts are [JSONs](https://en.wikipedia.org/wiki/JSON) that contain everything the client needs to connect (IPs, ports, place id, etc).

-The migration to JSON was part of the major client security overhaul which was removing the Lua Compiler from the client.
+The migration to JSON was part of the major client security overhaul which involved removing the Lua Compiler from the client.

 [^1]: The original URL was https://www.roblox.com/Game/Join.ashx